MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Description | Details
 ----------- | -------
 Resolved | The daily rate of resolved sessions.
-A resolved session is an engaged session in which the user receives a customer CSAT survey and either does not respond or responds with *Yes*.
+A resolved session is an engaged session in which the user receives an end-of-conversation survey that asks the question *“Did that answer your question?”* and the user either does not respond or responds *Yes*.
 Escalated | The daily rate of escalated sessions.
 An escalated session is an engaged session that is escalated to a human agent.
 Abandoned | The daily rate of abandoned sessions.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.